Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Considerations in Linear Mixed Models for Cross-Sectional SW-CRTs

-We quantify the recruitment pattern in terms of cluster-period-specific enrollment density, that is, the distribution of individual enrollment timing in each period for each cluster.
-Motivated by empirical evidence of continuous recruitment patterns in Section \ref{sec:empirical}, we first consider three basic continuous recruitment patterns:
+We quantify the recruitment pattern in terms of the cluster-period-specific enrollment density (i.e., the distribution of individual enrollment timing in each period for each cluster).
+Motivated by empirical evidence of continuous recruitment patterns presented in Section~ \ref{sec:empirical}, we first consider three basic recruitment patterns: \begin{itemize} \item Uniform pattern: Individual enrollment times are uniformly distributed within each period, with $t_{ijk} \sim \text{Uniform}(j-1, j]$.